weaviate/weaviate-io/developers/weaviate/model-providers/octoai/embeddings.md

 </Tabs>

-For further details on model parameters, please consult the [OctoAI API documentation](https://octo.ai/docs/text-gen-solution/getting-started).
+For further details on model parameters, see the [OctoAI API documentation](https://octo.ai/docs/text-gen-solution/getting-started).

 ### Available models